GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 "interactive automation" where the user decides at what level to initiate automation and where to intervene.

-As users advance it may be of interest to know that primitives, strictly speaking, transform the"Reduction Context" object and not specifically (or merely) the input datasets.
-This context contains references to all objects and datasets which are part of the reduction, including the input datasets.
-It is the Reduction Context as a whole that is passed into the primitives as the standard and sole argument for the primitive, and which must be left in a coherent state upon final exit.
-For example, a primitive to calculate "seeing quality" will not actually modify the dataset, but it will in fact modify the Reduction Context by reporting the calculated statistic to the reduction context via the ReductionContext class' API.
+As users advance it may be of interest to consider that strictly speaking primitives transform the ``ReductionContext`` object and not specifically (or merely) the input datasets.
+This context contains references to all objects and datasets which are part of the reduction, including the input dataset.
+While nearly all primitives will access their input datasets and most will modify the datasets and report them as outputs to the reduction context, some primitives may calculate statistics and report these to the reduction context without reporting outputs.
+In this case the stream inputs will be propagated as inputs to the subsequent primitive.
+It is the Reduction Context as a whole that is passed into the primitives as the standard and sole argument (besides self) for the primitive.
+The reduction context must be left in a coherent state upon exit from a primitive.

 Below is a prototype recipe in use in our development environment for testing.
 It performs some initial processing on RAW data.